 The Outback's ride quality is also excellent overall, even if certain road surfaces can create some vibrations in the cabin.
 Potholes, speed humps and drainage ditches are absorbed easily, yet there's no real floatiness to the vehicle.
 It's an impressive balance of compliance and control.

 How’s the interior?
 From a space standpoint, the Outback is fantastic.
 Some might prefer a more upright SUV-like seating position, but the Outback offers plenty of seat adjustability.
-Backseat passengers will be treated to excellent head- and legroom, and the cabin feels airy and open.
+Backseat passengers will be treated to excellent headroom and legroom, and the cabin feels airy and open.
 The big windows also make for easy visibility all around and help eliminate blind spots.

 Unfortunately, in Subaru's pursuit of reducing button clutter for drivers, most of the Outback's controls are routed through the touchscreen.
 The screen can be slow to respond and very distracting to use.
 Changing any setting requires navigating through multiple menus, adding time and distraction to even simple tasks.

-A nice-sounding stereo and plenty of charge ports are pluses, but Subaru's vertical 11.6-inch infotainment screen is a wasted opportunity.
-It's pretty but not very functional.
-It's easy enough to find settings and selections, but the complicated menu structure adds time to any task.
-Subaru's native voice command system is also subpar and struggles to recognize even basic requests.
+How’s the tech?
+A nice-sounding stereo and plenty of charge ports are pluses.
+Subaru's 11.6-inch infotainment screen is functional, and it's easy enough to find settings and selections, but there's still a complicated menu structure that adds time to some tasks, such as some climate controls.

 Storage